DrozmotiX/ioBroker.esphome/.github/ISSUE_TEMPLATE/BugReport.md

 **Logs (as screenshot and in text-form)**

 ALL ioBroker logs of the esphome adapter (in a reasonable timeframe around when the issue happened).
-Not just the latest as this is often not helpful.:
+Not just the latest log-message as this is often not helpful.:

 (insert screenshot here)
 ```txt